rose-gonoud/COVID-19-Unemployment/README.md

 - [ ] Use onChange listeners in D3 to send out queries to Rose's API based on the values of those filters using the d3.json() function
 - [ ] Page CSS
-- [ ] "Data" page with filters that shows table of visualized data
 - [ ] "Sources" page that reveals all sources of information
 - [ ] "About" page that credits the creators